 In the email, you should mention the exact date and time of the harassment and where it took place.
 All communication with the harasser should be saved for later use as evidence in court.
 This should include emails, text messages and voicemail.

 Sexual harassment can include "sexual harassment" or unwelcome sexual advances, requests for sexual favors, and other verbal or physical harassment of a sexual nature.
-The employee must show that the sexual harassment happened more than once and sufficient evidence needs to be provided to prove that the sexual harassment took place.
-This can include any of the following:
+The employee must show that the sexual harassment happened more than once and sufficient evidence needs to be provided to prove to the court that the sexual harassment took place.
+It can be challenging to prove that sexual harassment took place.
+Some of the evidence that can help prove you were sexually harassed can include any of the following:

 - witness statements revealing that sexual harassment took place;